 Known to lie?
 Why would he say that?
 It was not suggested to “Old Colonel” that Nash lied.
 The question was whether Nash told “Old Colonel” that he was in the BLT when it was bombed or if “Old Colonel” assumed that he was in the BLT when it was bombed.

 Then, it was put forth to “Old Colonel” that there was an awareness that John Nash was awarded the Purple Heart.
 He was asked if Nash told him the Purple Heart was awarded as a result of the Marine Barracks bombing on 23 Oct 1983 or another event?

 He responded that the Purple Heart was for the Barracks bombing.
 He indicated that Nash was still undergoing treatment for both physical injuries and PTSD.
 This was when they were together in Kabul, Afghanistan.
 Nash was a contractor at the time and had retired from the military.

 Then engagement continued and “Old Colonel” expressed disbelief that the person was talking about the same John Nash.
 Article links above were presented to “Old Colonel”.

 Although he never directly stated that Nash told him he was in the BLT HQ building when it was bombed, he finally thanked the individual and said “Thanks for the ‘Rest of the Story’ as Paul Harvey would say.

 “Old Colonel” was pressed again as to whether Nash told him he was in the BLT HQ building when it was bombed or did he assume that Nash was.
-A comment was made that sometimes questioned can be answered in a way that would be truthful, but not take responsibility for assumptions and correct the record.
+A suggestion was made to “Old Colonel” that sometimes questions can be answered in a way that would be truthful, but not take responsibility for assumptions and correct the record.